Young-ook/data-lab/labs/machinelearning.md

 ### Simple LLM
 Open the `simple-llm-student-guide.ipynb` notebook in *llm* directory and follow the instructions.

+### Ollama
+Ollama is an open-source tool that allows users to run large language models (LLMs) on local computer.
+Open the `ollama.md` file in *llm* and follow the instructions.

 ## Other Examples
 ### PyTorch for Deep Learning Bootcamp
 Clone the repository into the *data-lab/labs/extra* directory.
 If you have the *extra* directory you can create before you clone the repository using `mkdir -p extra`.
 To run hands-on labs, open each notebooks and follow the tutorials for pytorch deep learning course.
 For more details, please check out the [PyTorch for Deep Learning Bootcamp](https://github.com/mrdbourke/pytorch-deep-learning).